 The PFAS-Exchange is part of a multi-year project called PFAS-REACH (Research, Education, and Action for Community Health) funded by the National Institute of Environmental Health Sciences.

 PFAS-REACH is led by Silent Spring Institute in collaboration with Northeastern University and Michigan State University.
-The community partner organizations are Testing for Pease, Massachusetts Breast Cancer Coalition, and Toxics Action Center.
+The community partner organizations are Testing for Pease, Massachusetts Breast Cancer Coalition, and Community Action Works.

 The project has three main goals:

 To evaluate potential effects of PFAS exposures on the immune systems of young children in two communities that have had PFAS water contamination.